linsaneinthemembrane/Lyric-Quest/README.md

 This project aims to create an engaging experience for music enthusiasts by leveraging song lyrics from a third-party API, caching them in MongoDB, and providing a dynamic word-finding game.

+---

+## **Why I Built This Project**

+This is my **first JavaScript project**, and it was created as a way to learn and grow as a developer.
+My goals were to:

+- Gain hands-on experience with **Node.js** and **MongoDB**.
+- Understand how to interact with third-party APIs.
+- Build a full-stack web application from scratch.
+- Strengthen my skills in **React** for frontend development.
+- Learn how to manage state, handle asynchronous operations, and improve error handling.

+This project represents my journey into JavaScript development and showcases what I’ve learned so far.

+---

 ## Features

 - **Search and Display Song Lyrics**: Users can search for songs and view their lyrics.